‘Absolutely false’: Justin Trudeau denies flying to G20 in plane full of cocaine

 “Does he have a brain?
 He is a tiny infant,” responded Mr Vohra, adding that when his wife spotted Mr Trudeau at Delhi airport, he looked “troubled”.

-“...Can’t say what’s going on in his head but I understand his behaviour shows he has freaked out,” he said, with no cross questioning from the anchor.
+“...Can’t say what’s going on in his head but I understand his behaviour shows he was freaked out,” he said.
+His claims were not questioned by the anchor.

 "He has become lonely.
 He is now trying to show that he is a Canadian Rambo and nothing can go wrong in his presence.
 India has done the right thing by suspending visa services in Canada," he said.

-The comments came as diplomatic relationship between India and Canada saw a slump over the killing of Sikh separatist leader Hardeep Singh Nijjar.
+The comments came during one of the worst spells for diplomatic relations between India and Canada in decades following the killing of Sikh separatist leader Hardeep Singh Nijjar.

 The crisis between New Delhi and Ottawa unfolded last week after prime minister Justin Trudeau accused the Indian state of involvement in the killing of the Canadian national.